 Emergency fund and retirement savings are not technically a “must be paid,” but we think it should be non-negotiable.
 Each month, carve off a small chunk to put in your savings to build up an emergency fund.

 As you get raises, increase your contribution by 1% each year.
-You will be saving 10% plus of your pay by the time you are 30.
+You will be saving 10% or more of your pay by the time you are 30.
 Again, your future self will thank you!

-You have very little say how much your health insurance will cost, but you may have some choices to consider as far as your coverage is concerned.
+You have very little say on how much your health insurance will cost, but you may have some choices to consider as far as your coverage is concerned.
 This is a blog in and of itself for the future!
-One thing to be aware of is that as a young adult, law does allow you to stay on your parents health insurance until age 26.
-This may be the most cost effective if mom and dad are willing to keep you on!
+One thing to be aware of is that as a young adult, the law does allow you to stay on your parent’s health insurance until age 26.
+This may be the most cost-effective if they are willing to keep you on!

 - Housing (include utilities here: cable, internet, electric, gas, water, sewer, trash)